How Much is IVF in Mexico? Complete Cost Guide, Safety & Success Rates for 2025

 - Excellent medical infrastructure

-- Direct international flights from many global cities
+- Direct international flights

-- Rich cultural experiences during treatment
+- Cultural experiences during treatment

 Considerations:

-- Most programs require a 3+ week stay
+- 3+ week stay typically required

-IVF in Guadalajara
+IVF in Guadalajara: Best Value

-Cost range: $6,000 - $8,999 for basic IVF
+Cost range: $6,000 - $8,999 for basic IVF Success rates: 60-66% at top clinics

-- Approximately 50% cheaper than equivalent treatments in the US
+- 50% cheaper than US treatments

-- Modern clinics with the latest technologies
+- Modern clinics with latest technology

 - Less hectic than Mexico City

-Notable clinics:
+Notable Guadalajara clinics:

 - Instituto Mexicano de Fertilidad